majewsky/blog-data/posts/argh-pm.md

 };
 ```

 The name of the enum is probably a typing error because there is no sense anywhere to be found in RPM.
-The typical
+But let's look at
-reaction to this code snippet goes like: "Let's see... zero is any, that makes sense.
-Then we have less, greater,
+the values...
+Zero is any, that makes sense.
+Then we have less, greater, equal... so far so good.
+Bit 4 is unused, well
-equal... so far so good.
-Bit 4 is unused, well some legacy is to be expected.
+some legacy is to be expected.
 Then we have...
 What?
-Posttrans
+Posttrans dependencies?
+Interpreter used by what? rpmlib feature
-dependencies?
-Interpreter used by what? rpmlib feature what what?
-And what the fuck is a keyring dependency?!?"
+what what?
+And what the fuck is a keyring dependency?!?

-Now I can't explain every last bit of this since I reacted the same way, and documentation ranges from sparse to
+As you can see, I can't explain every last bit of this, and documentation ranges from sparse to non-existent.
+But I can
-non-existent.
-But I can enlighten you on a particular bit in this field, `RPMSENSE_RPMLIB`.
-Let's look at the
+enlighten you on a particular bit in this field, `RPMSENSE_RPMLIB`.
+Let's look at the dependencies this package
-dependencies this package requires:
+requires:

 ```
 tag 1048 (REQUIREFLAGS): length 11